zer2/fantasy-basketball-optimizer/dynamic_explanation.md

   }{j^T \Sigma j v^T \Sigma v - \left( v^T \Sigma j \right) ^2}
 $$

-Where $\Sigma$ is the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) across players, and $\omega$ and $\gamma$ are paremeters defining how succesful punting is expected to be.
-Describing them briefly:
+Where $\Sigma$ is the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) across players, $v$ is a vector of weights that other drafters will be using, and $\omega$ and $\gamma$ are paremeters defining how succesful punting is expected to be.

+Describing the parameters briefly:
 - $\omega$ controls how much higher the $j$-weighted sum across categories is expected to be above the standard sum
 - $\gamma$ controls how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy

-This is easy-peasy to calculate, right :stuck_out_tongue:.
-If not, it's ok: computers can do it for you, as implemented on this website.
+$X_u(j)$ is easy-peasy to calculate, right :stuck_out_tongue:.
+If not, it's ok.
+Computers can do it for you, as implemented on this website.

 ## 4. Optimizing for $j$